 A common question from those shopping for a road bike: "Where are the pedals?"

 Basic models may come with platform pedals, often with toe cages, but nearly all higher-end models are sold without pedals.
 It seems odd, for sure.
-The assumption by bike makers is that a cyclist is likely to already have a preferred pedal system for use with his or her existing cycling shoes.
+The assumption by bike makers is that a road cyclist is likely to already have a preferred pedal system for use with his or her existing cycling shoes.
 This logic lets you make the decision instead of requiring the bike shop to exchange perfectly fine pedals for a different brand or model.

 If you want to pedal efficiently and be at one with your bike, you should use cycling shoes and clip-in (a.k.a. clipless) pedals.
-Not doing so is like fuelling a high-performance sports car with low octane gas—it will still go, but will lack oomph.
+Not doing so is like fueling a high-performance sports car with low octane gas—it will still go, but will lack oomph.
 Pedals come in a number of popular brands (including Shimano, Look, Time and Speedplay) and a range of models within each brand.
 A higher price indicates better bearings, lower friction and less weight.

-Once upon a time these were completely separate mechanisms located on different parts of the bike.
+Once upon a time, these were completely separate mechanisms located on different parts of the bike.
 Now they are often integrated.
 The exact mode of operation can vary by the brand and model.

 By test riding different bikes, you may develop a personal preference for the functioning of one style over another.
 With Shimano models, the brake lever doubles as one of the gear shifters.
 With SRAM models, the gear shifter is a smaller lever tucked in behind the brake lever and is independent of the brake mechanism.